Light Therapy Might Help Scientists Silence Defective Brain Cells

 Boyden’s super silencers are developed from two genes found in different natural organisms such as bacteria and fungi.
 These genes, called Arch and Mac by the MIT team, encode for light-activated proteins that help the organisms make energy.
 When neurons are engineered to express Arch and Mac, researchers can inhibit their activity by shining light on them.
 Light activates the proteins, which lowers the voltage in the neurons and safely and effectively prevents them from firing.
 In this way, light can bathe the entire brain and selectively affect only those neurons sensitized to specific colors of light.
 Neurons engineered to express Arch are specifically silenced by yellow light, while those expressing Mac are silenced by blue light.

-“In this way the brain can be programmed with different colors of light to identify and possibly correct the corrupted neural computations that lead to disease,” explains Brian Chow, one of the MIT researchers.
+“In this way the brain can be programmed with different colors of light to identify and possibly correct tag heuer replica watches the corrupted neural computations that lead to disease,” explains Brian Chow, one of the MIT researchers.